EduardoAG33/WRO-2025-Future-Engineers/README.md

 <div align="center">
 <img width="400" height="400" alt="image" src="https://github.com/user-attachments/assets/7e76597a-44b9-4264-923c-65cb95d99f65" />

-This base is attached to the chassis using four screws in the middle to give it stability,
+This base is attached to the chassis using four screws in the middle to give it stability, and on top of this locate the PCB where the ultrasonic sensors are connected

 <div align="center">
   <img width="500" height="500" alt="Chassis" src="https://github.com/user-attachments/assets/f0f2ec53-35a1-495b-a551-b19bc37c49a3" />